NREL/buildstockbatch/docs/workflow_generators/residential_hpxml.rst

 ~~~~~~~~~

 - ``build_existing_model``: Update the simulation control arguments to the `BuildExistingModel`_ measure.
-  See :ref:`build-existing-model-defaults` for current defaults.
+  See :ref:`hpxml-build-existing-model-defaults` for current defaults.

   - ``simulation_control_timestep``: Value must be a divisor of 60.
   - ``simulation_control_run_period_begin_month``: This numeric field should contain the starting month number (1 = January, 2 = February, etc.) for the annual run period desired.